vchavali/svadhyayam.github.io/tattvacintamani.md

 First, saying that a mental state M *detects* some property P belonging to some entity E just means that when someone is in M then they are aware that E possesses P. So, saying 'M detects the evidentiality of E' means that if someone is in M; then they are aware that J is evidential.
 'M detects the J's truth' means being in M entails being aware that E is true.
 M detects 'E's content' means being in M entail being aware that E has that content.

-What claim (1) is saying is that detecting the evidentiality of E requires only that, in addition to thinking, correctly, that J is true, you must not think that it is not non-evidential.
+What claim (1) is saying is that detecting the evidentiality of E requires only that, in addition to thinking, correctly, that J is true, you must not think that it is not nonevidential.
 In non-technical terms, this just means that in order to being able to say that some observation is evidential (leaving aside the question of what it *means* to be evidential, for now), three things have to happen:

 1 — it has to be true
 2 — you have to think that it's true